What is second-order conditioning (SOC)

 The second-order association has not been affected by the first-order extinction5.

-The difficulty in extinguishing second-order pavlovian conditioning may contribute to PTSD.
+The difficulty in extinguishing second-order Pavlovian conditioning may contribute to PTSD and the difficulty in stopping the adverse emotional reactions in this disorder.

 - 1.Jara E, Vila J, Maldonado A. Second-order conditioning of human causal learning.
 Learning and Motivation.
 Published online August 2006:230-246. doi:10.1016/j.lmot.2005.12.001